kartoza/sawps/docs/src/user/manual/explore/trends.md

 ![Small Species Populations](./img/trends-13.png)

-1. **Chart Title**: The chart title provides a clear identification of the chart, emphasising trends related to small species populations with the selected species' scientific name.
+1. **Chart Title**: The chart title provides a clear identification of the chart, emphasising trends related to small species populations with the selected species scientific name and range of individuals.

 2. **Bars**: These bars visually depict the distribution of percentage for small species populations.
 The hover feature reveals the percentage range calculated over specific time intervals, including the last 10 years, last 5 years, and last 3 years.
 Users can utilise this feature to assess and comprehend the population trends for small species across different temporal scopes, gaining a dynamic perspective on their changes and variations.